MilesEngineering/MsgToolsExample/README.md

 To learn more about MsgTools, [read the wiki](https://github.com/MilesEngineering/MsgTools/wiki).

+## The MsgTools Embedded Example App
+The MsgTools embedded example app is designed to run on a [SAMV71 eval board](https://www.microchip.com/Developmenttools/ProductDetails/DM320113), but also runs natively on a Linux development PC.

 ## The MsgTools Web App
 The MsgToolsExample web app uses [jQuery](https://jquery.com/), [Golden Layout](http://golden-layout.com/), [webDav](https://en.wikipedia.org/wiki/WebDAV), and [MsgTools](https://github.com/MilesEngineering/MsgTools/) to build a simple dashboard for sending, receiving, and visualizing messages.